Marwan1998/Authentication-and-Security-Project-Test/README.md

 # Authentication-and-Security-Project-Test

-##### this project built using nodejs.

-This project about different levels of security.
+### This project about different levels of security.

 - level 1: saving the username and password as it is (palin-text) in the Database.